 There's just nothing.

 He frowns, something in his gut twitching uncomfortably.
 He's never been at a loss before; the feeling is foreign and utterly unpleasant.

 Because it just seems... wrong.
 It is wrong, right?
 Shouldn't there be some kind of instinct helping him out with this?
 Something, at least, that tells him these are your favorite or this sounds good or try this, it will definitely taste awesome in your mouth?

 There shouldn't be this blankness.

-"Would you like another minute?" the waitress says delicately, shifting her weight from foot to foot.
-She seems a bit less charmed but somewhat more sympathetic, like she can literally see his helplessness. "...Sir?"
+"Would you like another minute?
+I can come back," the waitress says, shifting her weight from foot to foot.
+She seems a bit less charmed but somewhat more sympathetic, as if she can literally see his helplessness. "...Sir?"

 "Sam," he tells her automatically.
 He blinks, surprised at himself, then says slowly, "...
 Jackson.
 Sam Jackson," all natural and suave-like, as if he hasn't come up with it just this minute.

 The corner of his mouth lifts.
 Oh, he's good.